EddieDover/fvtt-party-sheet/README.md

   - The Party Sheet is no longer bound to simply the built-in dnd5e system.
 Additional systems can be supported by writing a JSON file following the guidelines in [TEMPLATE_README.md](TEMPLATE_README.md) and placing it in either:

-    - Native Foundry: your <FOUNDRY_VTT/Data/totm/> folder.
+    - Native Foundry: your <FOUNDRY_VTT/Data/partysheets/> folder.
-    - The Forge: the folder named <totm> at the top level of your assets library (created by the module).
+    - The Forge: the folder named <partysheets> at the top level of your assets library (created by the module).

 ## Systems & Templates